Kaupapa / Purpose

 Who is involved?

-In its first year, the Trust has initiated ? projects in ? locations (info from Dave Sharp).
+In its first year, the Trust has supported 9 projects.

 Conservation Volunteers New Zealand is a key partner to manage the Peace, Remembrance and Community Forests initiative and where needed, to coordinate planting, training, education, health and safety.

-Local authorities in Wellington, Porirua, Kapiti, Auckland, (Dave has the full list) are major partners with land and availability of seeds.
+Local authorities in Wellington, Porirua, Kapiti, Auckland, are major partners with land and availability of seeds.